twitchyliquid64/subnet/README.md

 ## Overview

 subnet establishes a TLS connection to the server.
-A TUN interface is created, and setup with the given network parameters (local IP subnet).
+A TUN interface is created, and setup with the given network parameters (local IP, subnet).
 All traffic that matches the localIP + subnet gets routed to the VPN server.

 On the server, all traffic which is recieved is checked against all client's localIP's.
 If it matches, it goes down there.
 If it doesn't, it gets routed to the servers TUN device (to its network).
 If the server's kernel is configured correctly, packets coming back into the TUN device will be NATed, and hence can be routed correctly.
 They then get routed back to the correct client.